Glottography/tutorials/digitising/index.md

 <figure>
   <img src="images/avoid_overlap_on_active_layer.png" alt="Avoid overlap on active layer" width="800" />
-  <figcaption><em>Activate avoid overlap on active layer.</em></figcaption>
+  <figcaption><em>Activate Avoid Overlap on Active Layer.</em></figcaption>
 </figure>

 &nbsp;

-Digitising now works as before, but with one key difference: QGIS will automatically snap new vertices to nearby existing ones, helping you maintain clean, topologically correct boundaries.
+Digitising now works as before, but with one key difference: QGIS will automatically snap new vertices to nearby existing ones when in snapping distance, helping you maintain clean, topologically correct boundaries.

 ## Cutting enclave language polygons

 In some cases, a language area may be completely surrounded by another.
 An example is _Pennsylvania Dutch_ in the USA, entirely enclosed by English-speaking regions.
 For such a language enclave, we first cut a hole in the surrounding language area and then fill that hole with a new polygon representing the enclave language.
 This approach is suited for very specific cases and may not be commonly needed.
 However, in situations where an isolated language enclave exists, it is often the only viable method.
 While there is no such enclave on the Alor-Pantar language map, we will briefly walk through the steps required to create one.
 Click the **Toggle Editing** icon to start editing.
 Ensure the **Advanced Digitizing Toolbar** is active.
 If not, go to **View** > **Toolbars** > **Advanced Digitizing Toolbar**.
 In the **Advanced Digitizing Toolbar**, click the **Fill Ring** icon.

 <figure>
   <img src="images/fill_ring_tool.png" alt="Activate the fill ring tool" width="800" />